| Also read: Calcium Against Syndrome X Diseases & More "Of course, all of these diseases may have many

 not calories, negatively predicted changes in weight

+and fat mass in calorie intakes below the mean."
 So you can't stuff yourself and expect calcium to protect

 you.
 This indicates that one should be moderate in food

 consumption in order to get calcium to work for your biochemistry.
+"Clearly if dairy products are

 added to a diet without compensation for energy intake,

+one is likely to gain weight."
 We would like to emphasize that this is not a magic

 bullet for immediate weight loss, but a long term solution